SoAanyip/React-FileUpload/readme.md

 #### chooseFile(files) ####
 The callback triggered after choosing.

 @param files {array[File] | string} In moderns it will be the array contains the File instance(the way that File API returns).
-In IE it will be the full name of file.
+In IE9- it will be the full name of file.

 @return

 #### beforeUpload(files,mill) ####
 Triggered before uploading. return true to continue or false to stop uploading.

 @param files {array[File] | string} In moderns it will be the array contains the File instance(the way that File API returns).
-In IE it will be the full name of file.
+In IE9- it will be the full name of file.

 @param mill {long} The time of the upload action (millisecond).
 If the File instance has the `mill` property it will be the same as it.